Here’s the opening Adagio from the concert—BTW, yet another illustration of the benefits of conducting from memory:

 * * *

-Mahler’s “late” works are such a comprehensive series of farewells (abschied; not so late, but perhaps most moving of all is Ich bin der welt abhanden gekommen—with a similar but pianissimo final violin leap) that it’s always strange to realize that he died at the age of 50.
-What would have become of him had he lived into the 1940s?
+Mahler’s “late” works are such a comprehensive series of farewells (Abschied) that it’s always strange to realize that he died at the age of 50.
+What would have become of him, and his music, had he lived into the 1940s?

 For accessible accounts of Mahler’s last years, the 1907 New York funeral, and the history of Deryck Cooke’s version, see Lebrecht, Why Mahler?, pp.171–223, 275–9.
 Here’s Alma’s recollection of the funeral (Gustav Mahler: memories and letters, p.135):